Combat the daily grind in the office by combining your interest in the armed forces with teaching, management and human resources

 The Army will consider overseas applications.
 For further details, please refer to Army Careers.

 All three services run a system of sponsorship so that, if you apply for a commission prior to your final year, you may be eligible for a financial bursary per year.
-Your ULO can also give you details of sponsorship.
+Your University Liaison Officer (ULO) can also give you details of sponsorship.

 Potential officers in the Royal Navy attend a two-day Admiralty Interview Board (AIB) at HMS Sultan in Hampshire.
 This involves a formal interview and a discussion exercise.
-Applicants are also required to undertake a number of fitness and mental agility tasks, including verbal and non-verbal reasoning skills, concentration and spatial orientation.
-Applicants are also tested on their potential leadership skills.
+You will be required to undertake a number of fitness and mental agility tasks, including verbal and non-verbal reasoning skills, concentration and spatial orientation.
+You will also be tested on your potential leadership skills.

 The Army and the RAF follow a similar process.